rishiv3/firechat/README.md

 Clone this repo or downlaod the code and update details in **init.js**

+TODO -
-TODO - Add Notification for new message
+1. Add Notification for new message
+2. Add user profile
+3. login with multiple social media sites